HigherOrderCO/HVM/README.md

 ![](bench/_results_/TreeSum.png)

 TreeSum recursively builds and sums all elements of a perfect binary tree.
-HVM outperforms Haskell by a wide margin because this algorithm is embarassingly parallel, allowing it to fully use the available cores.
+HVM outperforms Haskell by a wide margin because this algorithm is embarrassingly parallel, allowing it to fully use the available cores.

 QuickSort (Parallel)